 Strawberry shortcake ice cream bars are the perfect sweet summertime treat.
 Coat strawberry ice cream with crunchy sugar cookies and strawberry pieces, and you have a bar like one you get from the ice cream truck, only better.

-They're the perfect treat for a sweet strawberry shortcake party or any late spring or summer soiree.
+They're just the right treat for a sweet strawberry shortcake party or any late spring or summer soiree.
 Make a double batch and save some in the freezer.

 Try making your own sugar cookies or whipping up some homemade strawberry ice cream to make these extra homemade.
-Or take it easy on yourself and just use store-bought ingredient from the store.
+Or take it easy on yourself and just use store-bought ingredients.
 Just make sure to use crisp sugar cookies.
 Soft ones won't blend up into crumbs as well.

-Pack ice cream bar molds into with softened cream.
+Pack ice cream bar molds with softened strawberry ice cream.
 Every ice cream mold is a little different with how much it holds.
-You should get around six with this amount of ice cream.
+There should be about 6 with this amount of ice cream.

-Insert popsicle sticks into the molds and freeze for at least 4 hours.
+Insert popsicle sticks into molds and freeze for at least 4 hours.

-Remove the mold from the freezer.
-Fill a bowl with warm water and place the mold into it for 30 seconds.
-Remove the mold from the bowl and unmold the ice cream bars.
-Thaw the bars for another minute until they're slightly softened, then dip them into the crumb mixture and coat them on all sides.
+Remove molds from freezer.
+Fill a bowl with warm water and place mold into it for 30 seconds.
+Remove mold from bowl and unmold ice cream bars.

-Working quickly, place the crumb-coated bars on a parchment-lined baking sheet and place them back into the freezer for another 30 minutes.
+Place crumb-coated bars on a parchment-lined baking sheet and place back into freezer for another 30 minutes.
 Be sure to work quickly to avoid melting or work in batches.
 Serve bars right away.

 - If you are looking for a less pink crumb coating, stir the crushed strawberries into the butter-coated sugar-cookie crumbs.

-- Try and find a popsicle mold that holds the popsicle sticks in place.
+- Find a popsicle mold that holds the popsicle sticks in place.
 This really helps create a secure and straight stick.